Burns Apologises For European Cup Showboat Try Blunder

 A tearful Burns collapsed to the ground, face buried in the pitch.

 "It's the pool of death and we'll take that win any day," Toulouse's No 8 Jerome Kaino told Channel 4.
 "We're happy with this win away from home."
-Both Burns and Medard had scored earlier tries.
-Jamie Roberts also touched down for Bath while Sofiane Guitoune scored twice for Toulouse.
+Toulouse opened the scoring through France centre Maxime Mermoz before Bath responded with a brace of tries through a jinking Jamie Roberts and Burns.

 But the Scottish side dominated the second half.
-Dougie Fife touched down just before the hour, but pivotal moment came with 10 minutes left and Edinburgh still six points behind.
+Dougie Fife touched down their second try just before the hour, but on an afternoon of blown try-scoring opportunities, the pivotal moment came with 10 minutes left and Edinburgh still six points behind.

 Magnus Bradbury touched down but the try was over-ruled because replacement prop Simon Berghan had demolished a home defender off the ball.